Trewan Hall: John Vivian (IV)

 He married three times; firstly Anne, daughter of Sir John Trelawny; she died 17 March 1638, and there is a memorial to her in St Columb's church.
 Next, he married Mary, daughter of Sir John Glanville of Kilsworthy in Devon; they had four children, Thomas, John, Francis, Anne and Jane.

 Finally, he married Amy Speccott (1629–1686), widow of Anthony Nicholl (1611–1658), MP for Cornwall, 1654 to 1658, and Sheriff of Cornwall.

 John served as Sheriff of Cornwall from 1667 to 1668, and he was also a magistrate in Cornwall.

 Thomas Vivian

 He was the eldest son of the above married Frances Blaythwayte of Dyrham Park in the County of Gloucester.
 Her brother was William Blathwayt, Secretary of War to James II of England and William III of England.
 Frances died 1707 and her memorial is in St Columb church.
 He married secondly Sarah Dodson, but no issue.
 His heir was his brother John Vivian (below).

 John Vivian (V) (1647–1691)

 Son of John and Mary, above.
-Was a Barrister in Law, married Ann, daughter of Matthew Hals of Efford near Plymouth, by whom he no issue.
+John was a Barrister in Law, married Ann, daughter of Matthew Hals of Efford near Plymouth, by whom he no issue.
 He married secondly Mary, Daughter of Joseph Sawle of Penrice, by whom he had 3 children; John, Thomas and Mary.
 He was set upon and killed after 'speaking somewhat in favour of the tinners' outside the houses of Parliament.